The profile standards ISO 21920

 4. Replacement of the 16% rule

 Another important change concerns the 16% rule defined in ISO 4288, which is quite complex and not very well understood by users.
-The 16% rule will not be the default rule anymore.
-It may be replaced, if necessary, by specifying multiple measurements and setting a tolerance on a statistical parameter.
-Otherwise tolerances and specifications will be verified with respect to a single measurement.
+The 16% rule is not the default rule anymore.
+The default rule is now the Max rule.
+The 16% rule may be replaced, if necessary, by specifying multiple measurements and setting a tolerance on a statistical parameter.
+Otherwise tolerances and specifications are verified with respect to a single measurement.

 5. What changes for Mountains®